International Foundation Programme

 What are the progression options after completing the IFP?

-When you successfully complete the foundation programme you can also choose to apply to other universities.
-The IFP certificate allows you to apply for undergraduate entry to any UK university.
-Students who complete an the International Foundation Programme are guaranteed entry to several undergraduate degrees offered through the University of London.
+When you successfully complete the foundation programme you can also choose to apply to other national and international universities.
+For example, the IFP certificate allows you to apply for undergraduate entry to any UK university.
+Students who complete the IFP are guaranteed entry to several undergraduate degrees offered through the University of London.

 You will receive support in choosing and organising your undergraduate enrolment during your IFP study.